 There are so many wonderful guides available online—it's a good idea to google around and see what you can glean.
 My only major practical advice is to always have at least one month of posts ready to go, and to decide how many times you want to post per week or per month.
 I post once each week, so I try to always have at least 4 posts photographed and kitchen-tested (in reality, that means that I sometimes have 20, and other times have 2, but that's the beauty of a stockpile).

 But really, the most important thing is to blog about something you believe in, rather than something you think people will want to read about.
-Hopefully people will find your work engaging, but that can't happen unless you do too.

 What platform do you use?